 OpinionColumnistsMike Vogel By Mike Vogel @mikewrite7 Face facts about Facebook Maybe the time has come to log off the platform for good.
 Photo Credit: AFP/Getty Images Updated December 5, 2018 6:01 AM Print Share fbShare Tweet gShare Email Somewhere along the line, in addition to sharing birthday wishes and cute kitten photos, Facebook thought it would be a great idea to share Russian propaganda that has damaged our democracy.
 The friendly mask Facebook presented to the world fell to reveal the same greed, deception and corruption political Facebook users often wail about on the site.
 Years ago, many liberals viewed the large, established U.S. corporations as bad, and the newer, “enlightened” tech companies as good.
 Those days are over.
 After a speech in which billionaire investor and philanthropist George Soros blasted Facebook as an out-of-control menace to society, calling for stricter (any?) regulations on the company, Facebook launched a campaign to smear and demonize him.
 The tech giant is now doing what Fox News and other right-wing media have undertaken for years — relentless propaganda casting Soros, who supports democracy and human rights around the world, as the face of evil.
 Feminist icon Sheryl Sandberg, Facebook’s chief operating officer, recently asked Facebook employees to dig up dirt on Soros, and the company hired Definers Public Affairs, a Republican-linked research firm, to do just that.
 Facebook was soon accused of “trafficking in anti-Semitic attacks against the billionaire,” according to The New York Times.
 Not long after, Definers was fired.
 If I had a dollar for every moment I’ve wasted on Facebook, mindlessly scrolling or arguing politics with strangers who used to write letters to the editor in crayon, I’d be richer than Soros.
 My bad.
 I’m also sick of the company’s constant mining for my private information, especially after learning that tens of millions of Facebook users had their privacy compromised by Cambridge Analytica, a Donald Trump campaign-linked data firm, according to the Times.
 Maybe the time has come to log off Facebook for good.
 But what about our friendships?
 If your Facebook friends are mainly people you wouldn’t recognize if you bumped into them on the street, they really aren’t your friends.
 Perhaps take the time you save, go out and make some real ones?
 Yes, we’ll have to figure out a way to maintain vital contacts we’ve established on the site, but with the way Facebook is behaving lately, I think it’s time to say so long.
 I want my privacy back.
 Playwright Mike Vogel blogs at newyorkgritty.net.
 By Mike Vogel @mikewrite7 Mike Vogel grew up in Brooklyn and is a lifetime New Yorker.
 In addition to amNY, his opinion pieces have run in Newsday, The NY Daily News, The NY Post and Metro NY.
 He is also a produced playwright.
-His latest play (March Madness) was produced off-Broadway at Abingdon Theatre in fall 2012.
+His latest play (Second Chance) was produced by Seven Angels Theatre in Connecticut in spring, 2018.
 In addition, Mike is a songwriter/club performer, and enjoys sports, swimming, Scrabble and other things that begin with the letter "s."
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.